 Jake Goodman is an associate in the Washington, D.C. office of Latham & Watkins.
 Jake is a member of the firm’s Associates Committee and a former member of the firm’s Training and Career Enhancement Committee.

 Jake advises major private equity sponsors, their portfolio companies, and publicly traded companies across a variety of domestic and cross-border leveraged-finance transactions.
 Jake’s practice focuses on all aspects of a leveraged buyout life cycle—including the commitment papers and auction stage, facilitating the acquisition itself, advising portfolio companies post-acquisition on debt-compliance issues, and ultimately advising private equity sponsors through their exit.
-Jake’s practice also focuses on representing large public companies in both secured and unsecured debt-financing transactions.
-Jake also has substantial experience in liability management exercises and developing complex capital solutions in distressed transactions.
+Jake’s practice also has a significant focus in liability management exercises and developing complex capital solutions in distressed transactions.
+Jake also represents large public companies in both secured and unsecured debt-financing transactions.

 Jake received his JD from Cornell Law School with honors.
 While in law school, Jake served as a notes editor on the Cornell Law Review.
 Jake was also published in Volume 105 of the Cornell Law Review, publishing a note titled, Extending US v.
 Mendoza: Why Defensive Nonmutual Issue Preclusion Is Unavailable Against the Federal Government, which covers a matter of complex civil procedure.
 Jake served as a law clerk in the United States Attorney’s Office for the District of Maryland and was a summer associate in the firm’s Washington, D.C. office prior to joining Latham full time.